-Through its federal Maternal, Infant and Early Childhood Home Visiting and American Rescue Plan Act grants, Children's Trust awarded more than \$7.3 million to 15 local implementing agencies to provide home visiting services with the Healthy Families America, Parent as Teachers, and/or Nurse-Family Partnership models.
-These agencies served 1,420 households, including 1,256 index children, and administered 17,814 home visits.
+With funding from the federal Maternal, Infant and Early Childhood Home Visiting and American Rescue Plan Act grants, Children's Trust awarded more than \$7.3 million to 15 local implementing agencies to provide home visiting services with the Healthy Families America, Parent as Teachers, and/or Nurse-Family Partnership models.
+These agencies served 1,541 families, including 1,346 children, and administered 18,885 home visits.
+This funding supports 88 positions across the states and serves families in 40 of 46 counties.

-The Strengthening Families Program (SFP) served 1,109 families and 1,918 children ages 6-11 with an additional 454 children impacted outside the target age range.
-We funded 23 organizations in 33 counties in a combination of rural, urban, and suburban areas.
+The Strengthening Families Program (SFP) served 793 families and impacted 1,852 children.
+We funded 23 organizations in 30 counties in rural, urban, and suburban areas.
 A partnership with the S.C.
 Department of Social Services and the Duke Endowment funds a significant portion of SFP programming.
-Children's Trust received a Department of Justice Second Chance grant totaling \$742,000 to launch the Strengthening Families Program for incarcerated fathers and their children in the Manning Reentry/Work Release Center.
-Additional funding comes from an allocation through the state of South Carolina general fund and grants and contracts with S.C.
-Department of Health and Environmental Control and S.C.
-Department of Alcohol and Other Drug Abuse Services.
+Additional SFP funding comes from an allocation through the state of South Carolina general fund, grants, and contracts with the S.C.
+Department of Public Health, formerly S.C.
+Department of Health and Environmental Control, and the Department of Justice Second Chance grant.